 To set our modern selves in this timeframe, reading the voices of our school through the Hamptonia offers a few lessons in hope, joy, persistence, and the idea of doing what needs to be done.
 This year of 1918-1919 and the next few that followed experienced many highs and lows.
 The highs were grand, and the lows were overcome through care and hard work.

 World War I (1914-1918)

-This war, the Great War, had started years prior.
+This war, the Great War, started years prior.
 The school was still co-educational, and students thrived in an environment where they were called to focus on their studies and to serve their country through volunteer opportunities.
 In the spring of 1918, several months out from the end of the conflict, the students shared these words in the Hamptonia.
-While the first wave of Spanish influenza was beginning, it was primarily contained to the war zones in Europe and was reportedly less deadly.
-Here at New Hampton, the school and much of the United States were mostly unaffected by the first wave, and instead continued their thoughts on the war.
+The first wave of Spanish influenza was beginning to spread, particularly in the war zones of Europe.
+This illness was an avian-borne influenza strain of unknown origin that gained its name due to the strong persistence of the Spanish media in reporting on the disease, while some other countries reportedly suppressed coverage due to the war..
+It was reportedly less deadly than the yet-to-be second wave.
+Here at New Hampton, the school and much of the United States were largely unaffected by the first wave, and instead continued their thoughts on the war.